lextm/lextm.github.io/_posts/2018-2-10-tune-user-account-control-on-windows-server.md

 Google does not return much information on how to configure UAC the way I like, so I have to do some digging on my own, and find out the following.

-    Search and open Local Security Policy from Start menu.
+* Search and open Local Security Policy from Start menu.
-    Expand the policy tree in the left panel to locate Security Settings | Local Policies | Security Options.
+* Expand the policy tree in the left panel to locate `Security Settings | Local Policies | Security Options`.
-    In the right panel, find "User Account Control: Admin Approval Mode for Built-in Administrator account".
+* In the right panel, find "User Account Control: Admin Approval Mode for Built-in Administrator account".

 The default value should be "Disabled", which I can easily toggle to "Enabled".
 Then a reboot of the machine can please me with everything in place.